GENIE-MC/Support/README.txt

  PATH=$GENIE_REWEIGHT/bin:$PATH

-In order to build GENIE_UnitTests you'll also need boost packakge wichi is also centrally available on geniegpvm01:
+In order to build GENIE_UnitTests you'll also need boost packakge wich is also centrally available on geniegpvm01:

- setup boost v1_64_0 -q e14:prof
+ setup boost v1_66_0a -q e17:prof

 Obtain GENIE Unit Tests Suite:
 The easiest way to get started is to clone the Suite from GitHub: